-Our homes are the places where spend most our time; in the end, making some big changes within the house could actually lead to some personal life-style alterations.
+Our homes are the places where spend most of our time; in the end, making some big changes within the house could actually lead to some personal lifestyle alterations.
 So, without further ado, here is a list of potential New Year’s home improvement resolutions for you to make:

 Make Your Home Eco-Friendly:

 It’s not just about jumping on the environmental ‘green-craze’ wagon.
 Making your home more eco-friendly not only helps the environment but also can save you a bundle of money.
-There are a number of ways to retro-fit your home to be green, including: changing your lighbulbs to LED lights, installing a programmable thermostat to regulate your home temperature, and installing faucet aerators, low flow shower heads, and dual flush toilets to save water.
+There are a number of ways to retrofit your home to be green, including changing your light bulbs to LED lights, installing a programmable thermostat to regulate your home temperature, and installing faucet aerators, low flow shower heads, and dual flush toilets to save water.

-Moreover, properly maintaining your heating and cooling equipment will ensure peek operating efficiency, save energy and money.
+Moreover, properly maintaining your heating and cooling equipment will ensure peak operating efficiency, save energy and money.

 Be Prepared For Storms:

 Hurricane Irene and Hurricane Sandy left many in our area without power for days.
 A loss of electricity to your home means no lights, no power for the refrigerator, appliances, computer and more.
 Can you live with that?
 Being prepared means planning ahead with a backup generator.
 They’re quiet, powerful enough to run everything in your home and they even can turn on automatically when you are away.
 Whether you choose a portable unit or opt for an installation of a gas powered unit, backup generators can give you and your family peace of mind.